Tools¶

 registry.register(CLITool(allowed_commands=["git", "ls", "grep"], timeout=10.0, max_output_chars=4000))

 Lets an agent read and append a note file within a restricted directory, so it can keep progress, plans, and decisions across sessions.
-All reads and writes are confined to the root you give at construction: any path that escapes after resolution (.., an absolute path, or a symlink escape) is refused.
+Construction creates a missing root with mode 0700; an existing root must be a real directory owned by the current user and grant no group/other permissions (e.g. 0700).
+Absolute paths and .. are refused; every parent component and final path is opened without following symlinks; non-regular files and files with additional hard links are rejected.
 Its tool name is notes, and its parameters are action (read or append), path (relative to root), and content (for append).

 Tools flagged requires_confirmation (or those, like NotesTool, that decide per action) must clear a confirmation callback before they run.
 The callback has the signature (tool, parameters) -> bool; the tool runs only when it returns True.
 Pass it to the agent as confirm: